 The DSP will offer ambitious curriculum pathways which are appropriate to the individualised needs of the children.
 The three curriculum pathways are designed to meet the needs of a wide range of children with an EHCP.
 The DSP provides a bespoke approach to our children’s individual needs and so movement between pathways can be fluid.

 Children will be grouped by the pathway they are able to access.
 The curriculum in each class is differentiated to meet the needs of the cohort.
 The curriculum is not linear and does not assume that children will progress from one class to another.
-All pupils will have Personalised Learning Plans (PLPs) that outline the targets related to the Outcomes in their EHCP and specify strategies to be used in teaching these.
+All pupils will have Individual Education Plans (IEPs) that outline the targets related to the Outcomes in their EHCP and specify strategies to be used in teaching these.

 We use a thematic approach as an overarching focus to provide relevant learning context and ensure a breadth of experiences for children.
 National Curriculum subjects and objectives will still be used where appropriate and where they support and extend the skills children need to develop.